sheik-mostafizur/seo-hive/README.md

 - Best SEO tools brand logo: title is "Chosen and trusted by companies"

 - Why Us: title is "Why Us Unleash Your Online Power" and have three cards with icons.

+- Testimonial: title is "Hear from Our Satisfied Clients" with some slide cards for show feedback and rating.
   <br/>

 # For Development from npx create next app